University of Wisconsin–Madison Lakeshore Nature Preserve: Frautschi Point

 Frautschi Point, the northernmost part of the preserve, is a heavily wooded area that extends from Lake Mendota in the north to agricultural fields in the south.
-The site seems to have had a large concentration of ancient settlements, as revealed by a 2004 archeological survey of the UW–Madison campus.
+The site seems to have had a large concentration of ancient settlements, as revealed by a 2004 archaeological survey of the UW–Madison campus.
 Formerly known as Second Point, it was renamed after the Frautschi family bought the land and donated it to the university.

 Vegetation in the area is divided into several sections.
 Near the Lake Mendota Drive entrance there is a heavy population of red pine, spruce, white pine, red cedar and catalpa trees.
 Species in the southern portion of the point include silver maple, hackberry, green ash, box elder, and cottonwood trees.
 Several hardwood trees round out holes in the forest, including sugar maple, hackberry, basswood, and black cherry, along with red elderberry shrubs.
 The area has issues with invasive non-native vegetation, such as buckthorn, honeysuckle, and Norway maples.

 The point has a dense bird population, especially during migration season.
 Other wildlife include gray squirrels, eastern chipmunks, and eastern cottontails, along with some nocturnal species.